 You can see that, based on the estimates I entered for the reasons explained above, one million dollars would last just over 44 years in retirement for someone withdrawing only $3,333 a month adjusted for inflation after year one.

-At a minimum, after reading this post, you’re now tweaking your spending, maximizing your investment returns within your acceptable risk level and strategizing.
+At a minimum, after reading this post, you’re now tweaking your spending, maximizing your investment returns within your acceptable risk level, and strategizing.

-And remember, if it looks like you aren’t on the path to retire comfortably, you can always go to Plan B like we did and create alternative income streams which lowers the stress around having to save more or run out of money.
+And remember, if it looks like you aren’t on the path to retiring comfortably, you can always go to Plan B like we did and create alternative income streams which lowers the stress around having to save more or run out of money.